Soft Uniform Spaces and Soft Uniform Continuity: Induced Topologies, Separation, and Compactness-Type Results: Abstract

 \section{Abstract}

-Soft uniform structures provide a way to speak about uniform closeness in a parameterized setting.
-Working over a fixed parameter set, we treat entourages as soft relations and introduce a notion of \emph{soft uniformity} whose axioms parallel the classical entourage approach.
-Every soft uniformity induces a canonical soft topology; moreover, the uniformity is separated exactly when the induced topology is soft $T_1$, and the induced topology is soft regular.
-We then study soft uniformly continuous mappings and prove a soft Heine--Cantor type theorem: on a soft compact domain, soft continuity already forces soft uniform continuity.
-Finally, soft total boundedness and soft completeness are formulated via soft Cauchy filters, and we show that soft compactness implies both properties.
-Examples are included to relate the theory to uniformities generated from classical structures and to highlight the role played by parameters.
+Soft uniform structures provide a way to describe uniform closeness in a parameterized setting.
+Over a fixed parameter set, entourages are treated as soft relations, and a soft uniformity is defined by axioms parallel to the classical entourage axioms.
+Each soft uniformity induces two related topologies: a sectionwise soft topology \(\tau_{\sU}\) on \(F\), and an ordinary soft-element topology \(\TU\) on \(\SE(F)\).
+Both constructions are described.
+The space \((\SE(F),\TU)\) is Hausdorff, equivalently \(T_1\), exactly when the soft uniformity is separated, and it is regular for every soft uniformity.
+Soft uniformly continuous mappings are then studied, and a Heine--Cantor type theorem is proved when the soft-element topology of the domain is compact.
+Finally, total boundedness and completeness are formulated for the canonical soft-element uniform space \((\SE(F),\sU_{\SE})\), and compactness of \((\SE(F),\TU)\) is shown to imply both properties.
+Examples relate the theory to uniformities generated by classical structures and illustrate the role of the parameter set.